 How does my dog’s hip joint anatomy work?

-Your dog’s hip joint functions similar to a ball and socket.
+Your dog’s hip joint functions are similar to a ball and socket.
 The ball (the head of the femur) is located at the top of the long thigh bone (femur).
 It rests inside the hip bone’s acetabulum (which forms the socket part of the joint.

 In healthy dogs, the ball and socket joint work together so your dog can plan and run pain-free, with hips moving easily in all directions.
-When injury or disease break down or disrupt your pup’s normal anatomy, this can lead to abnormal joint function.
+When injury or disease breaks down or disrupt your pup’s normal anatomy, this can lead to abnormal joint function.

 The result can be painful for your four-legged companion, who may be experiencing rubbing and grinding between the ball and socket, leading to chronic pain.
 Other symptoms including decreased mobility and inflammation can reduce your pet’s quality of life.

 To correct the condition, your pup will need FHO (femoral head ostectomy) orthopedic surgery.